 - 1. The Chair calls the meeting to order

 - 2. Explanation of Procedures for Convention

-- Introduction of new clergy and staff
+- 3. Introduction of new clergy and staff

 - 4. Taking of Roll and Report of Quorum

 - 5. Convention Appointments

-- 6. Motion to adopt the Agenda and Consent Agenda
+- 6. Explanation of Voting Procedures & vPoll Practice Vote

-- 7. Necrology Report
+- 7. Motion to adopt the Agenda and Consent Agenda

-- 8. Report of Congregations in Arrears of Assessments
+- 8. Necrology Report

-- 9. Approve Bishop's Nominations to Commission on Ministry
+- 9. Report of Congregations in Arrears in Assessments

-- 10. Matters requiring Confirmation of Diocesan Convention
+- 10. Motion to Confirm Bishop's Nominations to Commission on Ministry

-- 11. Report of Committee on Nominations
+- 11. Matters requiring Confirmation by Diocesan Convention

-- 12. Nominations from the floor
+- 12. Report of Committee on Nominations

-- 13. Video Presentation ECCO: A Year in Review
+- 13. Call for Nominations from the floor

-- 14. First Ballot
+- 14. 1st Video Presentation ECCO: A Year in Review

-- 15. Video Presentation SJRAISE Immigration Commission
+- 15. First Ballot

-- 16. Chancellor's Report
+- 16. 2nd Video Presentation SJRAISE Immigration Commission

-- 17. Video Presentation Report on Diocesan Solar Project
+- 17. Results of First Ballot

 - 18. Financial Reports and Motion to approve Budget

-- 19. Results of First Ballot
+- 19. Report of Committee on Resolutions

-- 20. Video Presentation Creation Care Commission
+- 20. Admission of late Resolutions from the floor

 - 21. Second Ballot

-- 22. Reports by Title
+- 22. 3rd Video Presentation Creation Care Commission

 - 23. Results of Second Ballot

 - 24. Third Ballot

-- 25. Video Presentation Anti-Racism Commission
+- 25. Notification of the 81st General Convention's Proposed Alteration of the Book of Common Prayer and Constitution

-- 26. Resolutions of Courtesy
+- 26. Reports by Title

-- 27. Results of Third Ballot
+- 27. 4^{th} Video Presentation Anti-Racism Commission

-- 28. Approval of Minutes of the 64th Annual Diocesan Convention of 2023
+- 28. Results of Third Ballot

-- 29. Report of Committee on Resolutions
+- 29. Resolutions of Courtesy